kienkanne/NexusMol/README.md

 - Running AutoDock Vina and DOCK6 docking batches in parallel.
 - Building solvated AMBER systems from prepared receptors and docked ligand poses.
 - Running AMBER and OpenMM minimization, heating, equilibration, and production workflows.
-- Computing MM-PBSA/GBSA free energies and generating summary figures from MD trajectories.
+- Running a CPPTRAJ-based analysis workflow and generating figures from MD trajectories.
-- Running a CPPTRAJ-based analysis workflow for existing trajectories.
+- Computing MM-PBSA/GBSA free energies and generating figures from MD trajectories.

 ## Install